usnistgov/5gdeploy/docs/tgcs.md

   Default is "tg".
 * `--port` flag specifies the port number used by the first traffic generator.
   Default is 20000.
-* `--startup-delay` flag specifies wait duration between starting servers and starting clients.
+* `--startup-delay` flag specifies wait duration between starting server containers and starting client containers.
   Default is 5000 i.e. 5 seconds.

 The command prints a brief report on the matched PDU sessions and traffic flows.